Are you harming your eyelashes?

 How to avoid losing your eyelashes

-- Don’t pull as you curl your lashes.
-Make sure you are not curling your lashes right near the root.
+- Don’t pull as you curl your lashes, and make sure you are not curling your lashes near the root.